akijarl/urn_demo/README.md

   two draws? (not the probability that you attempt cup-switch).

-**Question 2:** Do you think that a maximum likelihood procedure would be able to prefer the correct value of *s* and *C* based on your sample of 10 draws?
+**Question 2:** Do you think that a maximum likelihood procedure would be able to prefer the correct value of *s* and *C* based on your sample of 10 bead colors?

 **Question 3:** If you repeated section E many times to generate long series of bead colors each time...